dimm-city/strapi-plugin-chain-wallets/README.md

 * Assign entity service type to contract
 * Optionally specify a function name for the metadata extender function
 * Add function to the service that transforms the metadata for the token

-## Roadmap
-### Completed

-* Hook:ExtendMetadata - Allows a contract to specify a function to run to merge token metadata for tokens of that contract

-### In progress

-* Policy:OwnsToken - Check that the token associated with the current request is owned by the logged in user
-* Hook:OnTokenCreated - Allow a contract to specify a function to run when a token is created
-* WalletService:createUserWallet - Service method to create a managed wallet and assign it to a user

-### Pending

-* WalletService:assignUserWallet - Assign a wallet to a user
-* ContractService:ImportTokens - Upload the metadata for all tokens for a given contract
-* ContractService:updateAttributes - Update contract attributes from blockchain contract
-* ContractService:mintToken - Mint a token from a managed wallet
-* ContractService:getContractInstance - Return an EthersJS contract instance for a given contract id